Laurie L. Patton

-Laurie L. Patton (born November 14, 1961) is an American academic, author, and poet who serves as the 17th president of Middlebury College.
+Laurie L. Patton (born November 14, 1961) is an American academic, author, and poet who is President of the American Academy of Arts & Sciences.
+She served as President of Middlebury College from 2015 to 2024.

 Early life and education

 Patton was raised in Danvers, Massachusetts, and graduated from Choate Rosemary Hall in Wallingford, Connecticut.
 She earned a Bachelor of Arts degree from Harvard University, a doctorate from the University of Chicago, and was awarded a Fulbright scholarship in 2000.

 Career

 She was the Charles Howard Candler Professor of Early Indian Religions at Emory University before assuming the role of Robert F. Durden Professor of Religion and Dean of Arts and Sciences at Duke University.
 She was named Middlebury's 17th president on November 18, 2014, and became Middlebury's first woman president upon taking office on July 1, 2015.
+She completed her service to Middlebury in December 2024 and began her presidency of the American Academy in January 2025.

-Patton regularly teaches in public venues nationally and internationally on interfaith issues, comparative religion, and religion and conflict.
+Patton has taught in public venues nationally and internationally on interfaith issues, comparative religion, and religion and conflict.
 In 2008 and 2009 she co-hosted a TV series on "Faith and Feminism" for Atlanta Interfaith Broadcasting.
 She served as chair of the department from 2000 to 2007, as conveyor of the Religions and the Human Spirit Strategic Plan from 2005 to 2007, and as the Winship Distinguished Research Professor from 2003 to 2006.
 She was the recipient of Emory’s highest award for teaching, the Emory Williams Award, in 2006.